team-alembic/realworld/README.md

   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+# Sending a Pull Request
+The consultants at Alembic are monitoring for pull requests when they are “on the beach” (aka when they are not billable or working with a client).
+We will review your pull request and either merge it, request changes to it, or close it with an explanation.
+For changes raised when there are no consultants on the beach, please expect some delay.
+We will do our best to provide update and feedback throughout the process.